 |SA/D ratio (relating to 18,739 lbs)||18.07|

-The Sail Area/Displacement Ratio is the sail area in sq. ft. divided by the displacement in cubic feet to the 2/3 power and commonly used by US sailors.
+The Sail Area/Displacement Ratio is the sail area in sq. ft. divided by displacement in cubic feet to the 2/3 power and commonly used in the US.
 Reference: 16 – 18 heavy offshore cruisers; 18 – 22 medium cruisers; 22 – 26 racing boats; 26 + extreme racing boats.

 |P (luff mainsail)||15.20 m|

 |SL (Spinnaker leach length)||13.95 m|

 |Yardstick German Sailing Association, Deutscher Seglerverband (DSV) with/without Spinnaker||89/91|

 |SRS Handicap Svenska Seglerförbundet, Version SRS 2014.5.0 with/without Spinnaker||1.316/1.269|